-In fact it’s pretty much want everybody would want…
+In fact, it’s pretty much what everybody would want…

 But sadly everything you’re told on the website is lies – all they’re interested in is getting you to create an account on their website because what they’re really interested in is getting your details.
 Specifically your username, email & password… That’s why they even claim to offer a so-called $25 account creation bonus.

 I’ll explain what they’ll be doing with your details in a moment, but before I do that let me explain the next part of the scam…

 Once you’ve created your account (which I don’t recommend you do) you’ll be taken to your members’ dashboard & this is where you’ll be told that you can earn $10 each time you get somebody to click on their so-called “advertisers” link.